 Work-based Experiential Learning - The majority of the curriculum is suited to delivery by work-based experiential learning and on-the-job supervision.
 Where it is clear from trainees' experience that parts of the curriculum are not being delivered within their work place, appropriate off-the job education or rotations to other work places will be arranged.
+This will be administered locally but with oversight via the National Training Programme Directors.
 The key will be regular workplace-based assessment by educational supervisors who will be able to assess, with the trainee, their on-going progress and whether parts of the curriculum are not being delivered within their present work place.
 These will show a progression of skills from the most simple (level 1) to the most complex (level 3).

-The content of work-based experiential learning is decided by the local faculty for education but includes active participation in the following, remembering that nuclear medicine has imaging as its primary role and trainees will not be involved in general out-patients or acute medical 'takes'.
+The content of work-based experiential learning is decided by the Local Faculty for Education but includes active participation in the following, remembering that nuclear medicine has imaging as its primary role and trainees will not be involved in general out-patients or acute medical 'takes'.
 As almost all procedures are done as out patients the traditional model of learning including from acute assessment, admission and management of patients is not relevant.